TPP · Banking · Confirmation of Payee

 DiscoveryEndpointUrlThe .well-known endpoint for the LFI's Authorisation Server.
 Fetch this to obtain the token_endpoint and issuer used in later steps.

-ResourceServerUrlThe base URL of the LFI's Resource Server.
+ResourceServerUrlThe base URL of the LFI's API Hub resource server.
 Use this as the base URL when calling /confirmation.

 Use the signJWT() helper to build a client assertion proving your application's identity: